priyal-agrawal/Tech_Challenges/Challenge 1/Step1_Create_Virtual_Network_and_Subnet.md

 Select OK.

-Select the Review + create tab or select the Review + create button.
+Select the Review + to create a tab or select the Review + create button.

-11 : Select Create
+11: Select Create

-Similarly, create 2 more subnets as mySubnet1 and mySubnet2 by +Add Subnet as in mentioned in step 7.
+Similarly, create 2 more subnets as mySubnet1 and mySubnet2 by +Add Subnet as mentioned in step 7.

-## Creating Virtal Network and subnet : Powershell
+## Creating Virtual Network and subnet: Powershell
 ### Prerequisite
 An Azure account with an active subscription.
 Create an account for free.
 Azure PowerShell installed locally or Azure Cloud Shell If you choose to install and use PowerShell locally, this article requires the Azure PowerShell module version 5.4.1 or later.
 Run Get-Module -ListAvailable Az to find the installed version.
-If you need to upgrade, see Install Azure PowerShell module.
+If you need to upgrade, see the Install Azure PowerShell module.
 If you're running PowerShell locally, you also need to run Connect-AzAccount to create a connection with Azure.

 ### Create the resource group
 Before you can create a virtual network, you have to create a resource group to host the virtual network.
 Create a resource group with New-AzResourceGroup.
-This example creates a resource group named CreateVNetQS-rg in the Eastus location:
+This example creates a resource group named CreateVNetQS-rg in the East US location:

 ```
 $rg = @{